Online Guide for Newcomers to Prince Edward Island - Canada

 Itinerant Teachers assist students in meeting curricular goals of their school program.
 Students are monitored throughout the year to determine their progress and to assess any need for additional support.

-French Language Study
+Education in French Language

 - Core French starting in grade 4